ydydsnyd/mono/packages/replicache/doc/docs/byob/design-client-view.md

 The response from `replicache-pull` is actually a _patch_ — a series of changes to be applied to the map the client currently has, as a result of changes that have happened on the server.
 Replicache applies the patch operations one-by-one, in-order, to its existing map.
 See [Pull Endpoint](/reference/server-pull) for more details.

-Early in development, it's easiest to just return a patch that replaces the entire state with new values, which is what we've done here.
-Later in this tutorial we will improve this to return only what has changed.

 :::note info

 Replicache forks and versions the cache internally, much like Git.
 You don't have to worry about changes made by the app to the client's map between pulls being clobbered by remote changes via patch.
 Replicache has a mechanism ensuring that local pending (unpushed) changes are always applied on top of server-provided changes (see [Local Mutations](./local-mutations)).